-Before beginning, we need to know about the PostgreSQL function named EXTRACT() that retrieves or extracts a sub-field such as a year, month, and day from a date and timestamp value.
+Before beginning, we need to be familiar with the PostgreSQL function named EXTRACT(), which retrieves or extracts a sub-field, such as a year, month, or day, from a date and timestamp value.

 Syntax: